hotkeysoft/chiplabel_py/README.md

-  -p, --page            page mode: fit all specified chips in a grid on one or more pages --page_size n n       page width and height, in inches (default: 7.5 10) --page_padding inch   space between chips, in inches (default: 0.1)
+  -p, --page            page mode: fit all specified chips in a grid on one or more pages --page_size n n       page width and height, in inches (default: 7.5 10) --page_padding inch   space between chips, in inches (default: 0.1) --page_nocrop         whitespace is cropped by default.
+Use this argument to leave the
+                        whitespace

 Text Output Options:
   -t, --text            generate text output in console instead of image.
 Image options